jimmyff/faehound-games/content/ultimate_quest.md

 ## Create a unique champion

-Character creation is similar to that of an RPG, you will choose their name, lineage and class.
-There are 6 distinctive champion classes that all offer unique gameplay mechanisms, their own character sheets and each also with a wealth of level-up paths.
+Champion creation is similar to that of an RPG, you will choose their name, lineage and class.
+There are 6 distinctive champion classes that all offer unique gameplay mechanisms, their own character sheets and each also with a wealth of level-up paths and discoverable items.
 Different lineages offer further variability and fun combinations - how about a Centaur Witch, a spider riding Fairy Ranger or a Halfling-Ogre Druid?
 Unique and powerful legendary treasures, a variety of NPCs, companions and pets means no two Champions' stories will ever be the same!

 ## Campaign / One-shots

-This game offers a relaxed campaign/sandbox system: there is no linear path so no big plot to remember and the stories come from emergent narrative.
+The game offers both one-shot adventures and a relaxed campaign/sandbox system.
+There is no linear path through the campaign so no big plot to remember and the stories come from emergent narrative.
 This is more of a sandbox survival game allowing players freedom over where they go and what they will do.
-Each play session will take part in a campaign world but this doesn't have to be with the same party.
-It could be a one-shot session with visiting friend's or you trying some new champions.
-Despite the flexibility of this system there is a start to the campaign as well as an end which can be attempted if the champions survive long enough to reach it...
+The campaign system is flexible so play sessions don't have to be with the same party.
+You could use your campaign's world for a one-shot session with visiting friend's or you might just be trying some new champions.
+Despite the flexibility of this system there is a start to the campaign as well as an end which can be attempted if your champions survive long enough to reach it...

 Your champions' progress is kept on a character sheet.
-Your champions are portable and could be dropped in and out of different campaign worlds and you can take them with you to a friends campaign or to a convention game (akin to taking your RPG character sheets to a one-shot adventure).
-You/your group might want a more traditional fixed party and that works really well too.
+Your champions are portable and could be dropped in and out of different campaign worlds and you can take them with you to a friends game or to a one-shot game at a convention.
+You/your group might want a more traditional fixed party within a persistent campaign setting and that works really well too.
 This is your world and these are your adventures, you decide the way you play!

 ![Room tile](/rooms1.png)

 ## Solo play

 This game has been designed with solo gaming in mind from the start.
 Thanks to the companion system you can run a balanced party without taking on the cognitive load of running more than one full champion (along with their character sheet and destiny dice).
 Companions offer a simplified game experience.
 This means you can run one full champion alongside any number of companions.
 As a result of this you aren't limited in what role you can play solo.
-You could go on adventuring as a Support Bard performing to your muse: a weathered half-ogre warrior companion!
+You could go on adventuring as a Bard performing to your companion muse: a stone-faced Mountain Ogre!

 ## Big things come in small packages